brianwatling/redispp/README.md

     while(result.next(&result))
         std::cout << result << std::endl;

+## Transactions

+The client has basic support for transactions.
+It currently can open a MULTI and close it with an EXEC.
+Closing with a DISCARD is not supported yet.
+WATCH and UNWATCH may also come soon.
+Here's an example of how to use transactions.
+Note: it's very important to use the defered reply objects with transactions, or else the connection will be corrupted. (see trans.cpp for more detail).

+    Transaction trans(&conn);
+    VoidReply one = conn.set("x", "1");
+    VoidReply two = conn.set("y", "21");
+    StringReply three = conn.get("x");
+    trans.commit();
+    //access one, two, and three here

 ## Building

 - You should be able to build libredispp.a and libredispp.so by typing 'make'